State of BI & Analytics Report

 Most importantly, this survey demonstrates that data professionals remain optimistic about their business prospects, about the importance of analytics generally, and that there are many opportunities to leverage data, despite the current economic challenges.

 - BI and analytics professionals remain optimistic: Analytics are as important as ever to our respondents, offering them certainty in a time of tremendous uncertainty.
-Forty nine percent of those surveyed said analytics were more or much more important than before COVID-19.
+Forty-nine percent of those surveyed said analytics were more or much more important than ever.
 Respondents report an increase in analytics use and new opportunities across all departments.

 - Small businesses lead the charge: Facing different business challenges, smaller companies shifted the most to adopt new use cases for their data in response to the crisis.
 They lead larger enterprises in the use of analytics across every department with 68% of small businesses using analytics in Operations, 56% in Finance, 50% in Sales and 45% in Product.

-- Companies are using their data in new ways: As a result of COVID-19, 55% of businesses have started to use data to improve efficiency, 47% to support customers and 45% to predict future outcomes.
+- Companies are using their data in new ways: Over half (55% )of businesses have started to use data to improve efficiency, 47% to support customers, and 45% to predict future outcomes.
 Larger companies are more focused on cutting costs than small businesses, who are more focused on efficiency and supporting customers.

 BI and analytics professionals remain optimistic